(Hi Tim, check out Boethius, from the 6th century__a major logician-mathematician-physicist of antiquity...)

 IV.

 Then said she: 'This debate about providence is an old one, and is vigorously discussed by Cicero in his "Divination"; thou also hast long and earnestly pondered the problem, yet no one has had diligence and perseverance enough to find a solution.
 And the reason of this obscurity is that the movement of human reasoning cannot cope with the simplicity of the Divine foreknowledge; for if a conception of its nature could in any wise be framed, no shadow of uncertainty would remain.
 With a view of making this at last clear and plain, I will begin by considering the arguments by which thou art swayed.
 First, I inquire into the reasons why thou art dissatisfied with the solution proposed, which is to the effect that, seeing the fact of foreknowledge is not thought the cause of the necessity of future events, foreknowledge is not to be deemed any hindrance to the freedom of the will.
 Now, surely the sole ground on which thou arguest the necessity of the future is that things which are foreknown cannot fail to come to pass.
 But if, as thou wert ready to acknowledge just now, the fact of foreknowledge imposes no necessity on things future, what reason is there for supposing the results of voluntary action constrained to a fixed issue?
 Suppose, for the sake of argument, and to see what follows, we assume that there is no foreknowledge.
-Are willed actions, then, tied down to any necessity inthis case?'
+Are willed actions, then, tied down to any necessity inthis case?''Certainly not.'

 'Let us assume foreknowledge again, but without its involving any actual necessity; the freedom of the will, I imagine, will remain in complete integrity.
 But thou wilt say that, even although the foreknowledge is not the necessity of the future event's occurrence, yet it is a sign that it will necessarily happen.
 Granted; but in this case it is plain that, even if there had been no foreknowledge, the issues would have been inevitably certain.
 For a sign only indicates something which is, does not bring to pass that of which it is the sign.
 We require to show beforehand that all things, without exception, happen of necessity in order that a preconception may be a sign of this necessity.
 Otherwise, if there is no such universal necessity, neither can any preconception be a sign of a necessity which exists not.
 Manifestly, too, a proof established on firm grounds of reason must be drawn not from signs and loose general arguments, but from suitable and necessary causes.
 But how can it be that things foreseen should ever fail to come to pass?
 Why, this is to suppose us to believe that the events which providence foresees to be coming were not about to happen, instead of our supposing that, although they should come to pass, yet there was no necessity involved in their own nature compelling their occurrence.
 Take an illustration that will help to convey my meaning.
 There are many things which we see taking place before our eyes—the movements of charioteers, for instance, in guiding and turning their cars, and so on.
 Now, is any one of these movements compelled by any necessity?'